cvilsmeier/sqinn-go/README.md

 program written in C. Sqinn has to be installed separately on each machine where a Sqinn-Go application is executing.
 For this to work, Sqinn has to be compiled for every target platform.
-As an alternative, pre-built Sqinn binaries for the most common platforms can be downloaded from the Sqinn releases page
+As an alternative, pre-built Sqinn binaries for common platforms can be downloaded from the Sqinn releases page
 <https://github.com/cvilsmeier/sqinn/releases>.